bsebhat/bsebhat.github.io/content/labs/01-juice-shop/03-create-juice-shop-service.md

 I want the Juice Shop web application to start automatically when the machine starts, after the network connection has been established.
 I'll create a systemd service and enable it so that it runs on startup.

 ## Create systemd service for running web application
-I'll create a systemd service on the `juiceshop` VM by creating a systemd service file `/lib/systemd/system/juice-shop.service`:
+I'll create a systemd service on the `juicero` VM by creating a systemd service file `/lib/systemd/system/juice-shop.service`:
 ```
 [Unit]
 Description=OWASP juice-shop web app service